-The Alabama Law Foundation provide access to justice for all and respect for and understanding of the law.
+The Alabama Law Foundation provides access to justice for all and respect for and understanding of the law.

 As the only charitable, tax-exempt organization affiliated with the Alabama State Bar, the Alabama Law Foundation has helped the state’s lawyers make a valuable difference in the lives of Alabama’s citizens.
 Help Us Make a Difference.